erick38f89/Election-Analysis/README.md

          # 6e: Save the county votes to a text file.
         txt_file.write(county_results)

-  Just by modifying the source csv file.
-This can be applied to any votes lists to determine the local distribution, candidates votes and winner.
+  Just by modifying the source csv file and the containing folder so it matches for the new analysis, this can be applied to any votes lists to determine the local distribution, candidates votes and winner.
 We can use this for low to high turnout elections, such as a school student board for a lower vote example and up to a medium city major and commissions election.